top of page

 15. Will the amount I pay increase each year?

 This depends on the number of residents leaving and joining the scheme each year – thankfully almost no-one leaves!
 If the number of members remains static, the cost will increase by the rate of inflation to maintain the guards’ pay.
 In 2020 & 2021, the number of members joining was greater than the annual increase in costs, so the annual subscription did not increase.
 If we have a significant increase in members then the cost could reduce in future years or we could introduce additional patrols.
+In 2024 and 2025 we managed to maintain a price freeze.

 16. If I am paying by direct debit, why can’t I pay monthly?